Sprite (drink) Logo

 Sprite (drink) Logo 1974

-This period is significant in that it was in it that a new style of inscription appeared, which is used in almost all subsequent emblems.
-The letters are bold, large, rounded-smooth, with different line thicknesses and smoothed corners.
-The only triangular protrusion is at “p” – at the junction of the legs with the top.
+This period is significant because it was during this time that a new inscription style emerged, which was used in almost all subsequent emblems.
+The letters are bold, large, rounded, and smooth, with varying line thicknesses and smoothed corners.
+The only triangular protrusion is at “p” at the junction of the legs with the top.
 The name of the carbonated drink is located diagonally and recolored in dark green.
 The eight-pointed star above the “i” was replaced by a bold orange dot resembling an orange.

 1984 – 1989